-Got a RESTful API?
 Great.
 API consumers love them.
 But today, such RESTful APIs are not enough for the evolving expectations of API consumers.
-Their apps need to be responsive, event-based and react to changes in near real-time.
+Their apps need to be responsive, event-based, and react to changes in near real-time.

-The good thing is that we can engineer RESTful APIs that support events with a webhook infrastructure.
-But it requires some heavy lifting.
-The webhook infrastructure needs to be developer-friendly, easy to use, reliable, secure and highly available.
+The good thing: we can engineer RESTful APIs that support events with a webhook infrastructure.
+The bad thing: it requires some heavy lifting.
+The infrastructure needs to be developer-friendly, easy to use, reliable, secure, and highly available.

 Webhooks are a collection of best practices for supporting events in a RESTful architecture.

 The API-University Series is a modular series of books on API-related topics.
-Each book focuses on a particular API topic, so you can select the topics within APIs, which are relevant for you.
+Each book focuses on a particular API topic, so you can select the topics within APIs, which are relevant to you.

 Keywords: Webhooks, API, REST, Event, Web Hook, Callback, Notification